Upper Brookfield, Queensland: Geography

 Upper Brookfield is a mountainous rural suburb consisting of acreage properties.
-It is 22.5 km by road west of the Brisbane GPO.
+It is 22.5 km by road west of the Brisbane CBD.

 Marshalls Flat is a plain (27.4702°S 152.8469°E) alongside Moggill Creek in the centre of the suburb.
 It named after husband and wife Arthur John (Jack) Marshall (1913-2003) and Kathleen Bell Marshall (1915-2005), owners and farmer of the flats from 1944 to 1976.

 History

 Upper Brookfield is named after its neighbouring suburb Brookfield.
 The name came into use about 1910 but it was not officially named and bounded until 11 August 1975.

 In 1914 there was a sale of 23 fruit farm blocks of land in the vicinity of Upper Brookfield Road and its junctions with Kittani Street and Pacey Road (near the Upper Brookfield State School, 27.4782°S 152.8696°E).
 It was called the Brookfield Fruit Farms Estate and was marketed by W.R.
 Moon.
 The land was described as "virgin scrub" suitable for growing bananas, pineapples and vegetables.

-Upper Brookfield State School (also known as Brookfield Upper State School) opened on 1916 but closed in 1921 due to low student numbers.
+Upper Brookfield State School (also known as Brookfield Upper State School) opened in 1916 but closed in 1921 due to low student numbers.
 It reopened in 1923.

-In March 1933 local resident decided to raise funds to erect a public hall.
+In March 1933, a local resident decided to raise funds to erect a public hall.
 Fred Meilandt offered to donate the land, while others donated timber and cash.
 A working bee began clearing the land on 24 June 1933 with construction of the ball commencing in September 1933.

 A Methodist church opened in Upper Brookfield on Saturday 29 November 1952.
 The local congregation had met in other locations for 17 years before establishing their own church.
 It was ajact to the public hall at 508 Upper Brookfield Road (27.4774°S 152.8681°E).
 With the amalgamation of the Methodist Church into the Uniting Church in Australia in 1977, it became the Upper Brookfield Uniting Church.
 It closed in November 2001 and in April 2003 the church building was relocated to the Moreton Bay College in Manly West (operated by the Uniting Church) to become their Centenary Chapel.